-- you have attended Parents' evenings and viewed the subject video's on the NDHS website - you and your parents/carers have studied this booklet carefully - you have discussed your preferences with subject staff and your form tutor - you have made a decision based on sound reasons
+- The Y9 Autumn report will be published on MCAS on 18th January.
+Review your most recent assessment marks and teacher comments Attend Parents' evenings and view the subject videos on the NDHS website - You and your parents/carers have read this booklet carefully - You have discussed your preferences with subject staff

-. . . . . then you can complete the online GCSE Preferences form with your final subjects.
+THEN you can complete the online GCSE Preferences form with your final subjects.
+IMPORTANT You must have a parent/carer to complete the form with you.

-Do this via the school website - www.ndhs.org.uk - select Curriculum>Key Stage 4.
-The form will be live on 4th February at the end of the school day.
+To access the Preference form visit the school website - www.ndhs.org.uk - select Students menu / Y9 and click on the Preferences Form button.
+The form will be live on 2nd February at the end of the school day.
+You will need to provide student form groups and school email address when completing the form.

-Where to start...